naikparag/news_maker/README.md

   }
 ```

+# Run
+`python3 index.py`

 # mongodb setup
+- Docker setup is optional as long as you have working MongoDb instance just update the flask.cfg file to reflect.
 - Docker: docker run -v /var/data/mongodb:/data/db -p 27017:27017 --name mymongo -d mongo mongod --smallfiles
   - replace `/var/data/mongodb` with volume share for docker on your local machine or server
 ```